darshan1328/Employee-Skill-Inventory/README.md

 :four:Connect to database using the url given in terminal(http://localhost:8080/h2-console)

+:five: Open the index.html page on a browser and run the application

 **Configuration**

 The application uses an H2 in-memory database by default, which is suitable for development and testing.
 For production use, you would need to configure a persistent database.